l’Octavin

 For this wine Alice purchased the Muscat from the well-known natural wine maker Vincent Lafage from Saint-Jean Lasseille in Roussillon.
 This village is immediately below the main city of Perpignan.

-Alice normally macerates the wines for 15 days but she only left them for 10 days in 2021.
-There were two varieties of Muscat namely Muscat a Petit Grains and Muscat d’Alexandrie.
-When we tasted the wines from tank where they had been vinified separately the Alexandrie was a much deeper orange than the Petit Grains.
+Alice normally macerates the wines for 15 days but she only left them for 4 days in 2022.
+There is normally two varieties of Muscat namely Muscat a Petit Grains and Muscat d’Alexandrie.

 This is a lovely wine!
-Alice purchased Sylvaner grapes from Philippe Brand in the village of Ergersheim in Alsace which is just a few kilometres directly west of the city of Strasbourg.
+Alice purchased Sylvaner grapes from Alsace vigneron Guillaume Clauss (from Vins Edel Clauss), whose vineyards are to the west of Strasbourg.
 As always, she and her team harvested the grapes and took them back to the Jura in small crates.

 The vineyard is in conversion for certification by Agriculture Biologique (AB).

-This wine was made from grapes purchased from Mas des Abymes in the Savoie.
-Their vineyard is in the village of Chapareillan which is in the stunning area of flat plains with sheer mountains thrusting skyward just south of Chambéry.
+This wine was made with Jacquère grapes grown by Nathalie Montagnon from Le Mas des Abymes in the village of Chapareillan in the Savoie.
+Their vineyard is in a stunning area of flat plains with sheer mountains thrusting skyward just south of Chambéry.

 l’Octavin Amphore 2018